Topics below: Gamma Multipliers 8-bit Gamma LookUp Tables (LUT)

 The Levels center slider default value is marked 1.0, which is a multiplier of your current gamma.
 If your image is gamma 2.2, then 1.0 x 2.2 is still 2.2, unchanged.
 But if you wanted to see linear with 1.0 gamma, then (since 1/2.2 is 0.4545), the slider moved right to 0.4545 darkens the image to be gamma 0.4545 x 2.2 = gamma 1.0, which is linear, no gamma correction.

 The Photoshop menu Image - Adjustments - Exposure also has the Exposure and Gamma sliders, both of which match these calculator numbers well.

 However, the Exposure slider in Adobe Camera Raw, not so much (see previous page).

 Another example below is that Encode address linear 82 is gamma value 152.
 And then Decode address gamma 152 is linear value 82.
-But in 8-bits, some of these could be off by one, like 80 is ...
-80 encodes to 150.56, and 81 encodes to 151.46, but rounding in 8 bits can only store both as 151.
+But in 8-bits, rounding can make a few of these be off by one, like 80 encodes to 150.56, and 81 encodes to 151.46, but rounding for 8 bit integers can only store both as 151.
 And 151 can only have one output value.

 79 -> 150, 150 -> 79

 80 -> 151, 151 -> 81

 But off by one is not a big deal (and rounding does generally put it closer), since there are so many other variables anyway.
 White Balance for one for example, Vivid for another, these skew the camera data.
 So this is an instance to not sweat the small stuff.